fryguy503/rebuildeq/deploy/hugo/content/post/veeshan-gem.md

 +++

 * Added veeshan gems.
+* Lady Vox and Lord Nagafen are now much stronger, and attackable at any level.
 * Elunium has a new graphic and is 4x more likely to drop.
 * Added Elunium Shards.
 * Hole pathfile was again patched.